Cranberry Fest • Oct 2 - 3, 2021

 While you are at Cranberry Fest, check out the food tent where you will find soups, cranberry brats, char-broiled chicken sandwiches and much more.
 Then visit the Information Headquarters tent where you can purchase fresh cranberry bakery goods and event souvenirs.
-Don’t forget to save room for our famous World’s Largest Cranberry Cheesecake and support the Make-A-Wish Foundation.
+Don’t forget to visit the Cranberry Beer and Wine Garden and taste local cranberry beer and wine.

 How about taking home some fresh locally grown cranberries or craisins?
-Approximately 10,000 pounds of premium select cranberries will be sold during the festival event.
-Cookbooks are also available to learn new and unique ways to use cranberries.
+Approximately 8,000 pounds of premium select cranberries will be sold during the festival.

 More Than Just Cranberries